eugeneloza/decoherence/readme.txt

-﻿Decoherence is a free and open-source phase-based RPG in the mood of Wizardry 8 in hard sci-fi setting written in Lazarus/FreePascal and Castle Game Engine.
+Decoherence is a free and open-source phase-based RPG in the mood of Wizardry 8 in hard sci-fi setting written in Lazarus/FreePascal and Castle Game Engine.

-Compiles to: Windows, Linux (Android support is suspended)
+Compiles to: Windows, Linux

-# Multilingual

-Most of the game content is available only in Russian, but I will eventually translate everything into English too...
-At this moment English is included as a priority task (thanks to everybody for your interest!), so, hopefully, we'll have English version nearly up-to-date with Russian variant.

 # Short introduction